2i2c-org/docs/data/sharing.md

 For example, uploading graded notebook assignements in each user's home directory.

-If such a workflow is needed, then an additional `allusers` directory can be enabled for **administrators only**, where all the hub users' directory are aceessible to read and modify.
+If such a workflow is needed, then an additional `allusers` directory can be enabled for **administrators only**, where all the hub users' directories are accessible to read and modify.
 Please reach out to us if you'd like this feature enabled.

 ```{warning}